hangting/AMS-595-Final-Project/README.md

-Using 2.5D model to predict kidney tumor.
+Using 2.5D MIL model to predict kidney tumor.

 Dataset for patients' CTs can be found on https://www.cancerimagingarchive.net/collection/tcga-kirc/